Glavo/kala-compress/README.md

 Kala Compress no longer uses `Charset.defaultCharset()`, but uses UTF-8 as an alternative.
 Note that `file.encoding` defaults to UTF-8 since Java 18.
-When you want to use platform native encoding, use the `kala.compress.utils.Charsets.nativeCharset()` explicitly as an alternative.
+When you want to use platform native encoding, use the `kala.compress.utils.Charsets.nativeCharset()` explicitly as the alternative.

 In addition, APIs that accept encoding represented by `String` now no longer fall back to the default character set when the encoding is not supported or invalid.
 Now they throw exceptions just like `Charset.forName`.
 (The behavior when `null` is passed in is not affected, it will still fall back to the UTF-8)